RV9093/School-Website/README.md

 ---

 ## 🌟 Overview
-Welcome to the official repository for the **[Your School Name]** website.
+Welcome to the official repository for the School website.
 This project aims to provide a seamless digital experience for our school community, offering everything from real-time announcements to academic resources in one sleek interface.

 [Live Demo Link (if any)] | [Report Bug] | [Request Feature]